-The starting time of SCell (Cell 2) interruption due to BWP switch on PCell shall occur within the BWP switch delay if the UE doesn’t support per-FR gap, otherwise no interruption due to BWP switch on SCell is allowed.
+The starting time of PCell (Cell 1) interruption due to BWP switch on SCell shall occur within the BWP switch delay if the UE doesn’t support per-FR gap, otherwise no interruption due to BWP switch on PCell is allowed.

-During T2, the test equipment won’t transmit DCI format for PDSCH reception on PCell(Cell 1).
+During T2, the test equipment won’t transmit DCI format for PDSCH reception on SCell (Cell 2).

 During T3,